Getting remote access to a server is a useful and often vital part of working with them. But is remote KVM or RDP the most efficient option?

 This slight nuance can have larger effects; for instance, because the window displayed in RDP is only a representation of the ‘actual’ desktop, there will likely be a slight delay between the user’s commands and the server’s actions or responses.
 This lag isn’t a problem for remote KVM access because it is controlling the server directly from a PC, without the ‘middleman’.

-For management of multiple servers, network KVM has a slight advantage; changing between servers is more efficient with IPKVM, because it’s theoretically as simple as pressing a button to change between servers.
+For the management of multiple servers, network KVM has a slight advantage; changing between servers is more efficient with IPKVM, because it’s theoretically as simple as pressing a button to change between servers.
 RDP, on the other hand, requires more steps to change from controlling one server to controlling another, so it takes more time.

 Direct vs remote server control

-KVM switch allows for unrestricted access to all areas, because the PC is actually controlling the server machine.
+KVM switch allows for unrestricted access to all areas because the PC is actually controlling the server machine.
 As such, KVM is more useful for troubleshooting network and BIOS issues, as it can access and control all of these factors.
-It’s also possible to perform hardware reboots, and install/uninstall software through remote KVM.
+It’s also possible to perform hardware reboots and install/uninstall software through remote KVM.

-These more ‘external’ functions are more difficult with RDP because unlike KVM, the connection with the server is not direct.
+These more ‘external’ functions are more difficult with RDP because, unlike KVM, the connection with the server is not direct.
 As such, RDP is often limited to ‘third-party’ access because the requests aren’t coming from the server itself.

 However, RDP is not without use.
 Firstly, remote desktop functionality is pre-installed for free on most Windows devices, which means no additional hardware or software is required.
-This expansive availability is helpful in an emergency, and if something does go wrong with a server, it’s reassuring to know that RDP is available from most PCs and laptops – there is even an RDP app available on both the Android and Apple app stores; all that is required is the IP address of the server that needs accessing, and the login credentials.
+This expansive availability is helpful in an emergency, and if something does go wrong with a server, it’s reassuring to know that RDP is available from most PCs and laptops – there is even an RDP app available on both the Android and Apple app stores; all that is required is the IP address of the server that needs access, and the login credentials.

 So, as part of a wider remote server control strategy, a combination of both RDP and KVM is the best solution by far.

 To provide complete remote server control, both RDP and KVM access are available as standard with both Dedicated Servers and Cloud Servers from Fasthosts.
+Contact us to find out more information on how RDP and KVM can help you manage your own server with us.